openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-logs.md

 ## Accessing email logs

-You can view an article's logs through **Logs, docs and more**, which appears in the blue workflow progress at the top of the article screen.
+You can view an article's logs through **Logs, documents and more**, which appears in the blue workflow progress at the top of the article screen.

 You can access this through:

-- The article's workflow stage, or
+- The article's workflow stage, or for published articles
-- The archive (Dashboard -\> Left hand menu
+- The archive page
-  -\> Back Content -\> Articles).
+  1. Go to the Manager dashboard
+  2. In the left-hand menu, scroll to the back content section.
+  3. Click **Published articles**
+  4. Select the article required.

 ![Screenshot showing where to access Logs, docs and more](../images/navigation-logs.png)